artsandmetaphysics/goodlifeodyssey/_essays/as-a-driven-leaf.md

 It is interesting to note that Akiba considers faith "an act of will"---most Christians also believe this.
 I think it is only partially true;  if a belief seems highly implausible, will can not produce faith.

-## Conversation While Rejecting Faith
+## Conversation While Exclusively Relying on Reason

 The second essay is between Elisha and Demonax---a philosopher who has decided to focus more on ethics than metaphysics.
 It takes place while Elisha remains confident in the power of reason.